tkiat/my-writings-public/blog/software-dev/tools/vim-write-simple-ftplugin.md

 Being one of the most popular editors among software developers, there are a plethora of [Vim plugins](https://vimawesome.com/) available.
 Nevertheless, I prefer to use only as much as I need.
 I need NERDTree because netrw had too many bugs and the keymaps are not intuitive, coc.nvim because I need an all-in-one solution for linting and completion supports, and emmet.vim because closing the HTML tag manually is a pain.
 I also have some more syntax highlighting plugins like TOML and Dhall.

 So why do I still want to write my own plugin?
-Of course, I want to do it for the sake of self-development (insert another BS here ...) but frankly, there are many real cases I need to write my own plugins.
+Of course, I want to do it for the sake of self-development (insert another BS here ...), but frankly there are indeed some real cases.

 - Customize a plugin to my need.
 Some plugins are based on a CLI tool and they generally don't put all the options available for that tool.
 - Plugin for a less popular tool that no one has written it before.
-- Organize my related scripts to a single plugin.
-This can be more organized than having many abbreviations, many templates, and many more in the same .vimrc file.
+- Organize some of my scripts to a single plugin for the sake of the organization.

 I will focus on a ftplugin in this post.
 Unlike a global plugin, it is only applied when the file type match.
 You can set one single Haskell plugin at `~/.vim/ftplugin/haskell.vim` or create a haskell folder and put plugin(s) inside it like `~/.vim/ftplugin/haskell/brittany.vim`.
 An ftplugin will be executed whenever you open a Haskell (\*.hs) file.
 To check if Vim supports a particular language, type this